-Our 27 residents are part of the largest clinical department in the Fontana Medical Center of more than 130 family physicians.
-There are 9 satellite clinics from Redlands, to the High Dessert, to Chino and Claremont that feed our medical center.
-The patient base is large and diverse with over 415,000 members from all walks of life, providing a wealth of experience for our residents.
+Our 27 residents are part of the largest clinical department in the Fontana Medical Center of more than 200 family KAISER PERMANENTE SOUTHERN CALIFORNIA physicians.
+There are 11 satellite clinics from Redlands, to the High Dessert, to Chino and Claremont that feed our medical center.
+The patient base is large and diverse with over 550,000 members from all walks of life, providing a wealth of experience for our residents.
 More than 400 board-certified specialists provide lectures, consultation, and one-on-one electives to hone subspecialty skills in addition to teaching in core rotations.

 We also have 3 fellowships:

-- Sports Medicine fellowship since 1989 trains 3 fellows per year.
+• Sports Medicine fellowship began in 1989 and trains 3 fellows per year.
 The fellowship is located within the

 Family Medicine clinic and provides teaching and immediate curbside consultation for residents.

 • Geriatric fellowship began in 2007 and trains 3 fellows per year, They work in sub-acute and long term facilities as well as provide home care, hospice and palliative care.
 The fellowship also has an integral role in teaching the residents.

 • Community Medicine/Junior Faculty began in 2010 and trains one fellow per year.
 The fellow provides primary care to community and school based clinics as well as teaches and mentors residents in community health.